All students in nursing programs will gain the mathematical knowledge, skills, and attitudes to promote and provide safe, high-quality health care.

 This task force will address how to strengthen the fundamental connections between mathematics curriculum, instruction, assessment, and clinical practice.
 Activities may be online or in person.Apply Now

-Rebecca Hartzler, Manager for Advocacy and Professional Learning, Charles A. Dana Center, The University of Texas at Austin (Main Contact)
+Martha Ellis, Director, Higher Education Strategy, Policy, and Services, the Charles A. Dana Center at the University of Texas at Austin (Main Contact)

 John Clochesy, Professor, Nursing, University of South Florida

 Doug Ensley, Deputy Executive Director, Mathematical Association of America

 Daniel Ozimek, Assistant Professor, Mathematics, Pennsylvania College of Health Sciences